It’s not a matter of if, but when a

 Have they noticed any unusual bruising and/or bleeding?

-• CI=confidence interval; EU=European Union; HR=hazard ratio; MOA=mechanism of action; NCCN=National Comprehensive Cancer Network® (NCCN®); plt=platelet counts; QOL=quality of life.
+• CI=confidence interval; EU=European Union; HR=hazard ratio; MOA=mechanism of action; NCCN=National Comprehensive Cancer Network® (NCCN®); plt=platelet counts; QOL=quality of life; US=United States.